This Butternut Squash and Sweet Potato soup is sweet and nourishing and has a calming effect on your digesting and nervous systems.

-This soup is sweet and nourishing and also has a calming effect on both your digesting and nervous systems.
+This Butternut Squash and Sweet Potato soup is sweet and nourishing and also has a calming effect on both your digesting and nervous systems.
 It is very high in complex carbohydrates from sweet potato, butternut squash and millet.

 - Like other winter squashes, butternut is a great source of complex carbohydrates and fiber and for that reason will provide a slow and sturdy supply of glucose to the blood.
 People with high blood sugar normally do well with winter squashes.

 - Butternut squash is loaded with alpha- and beta-carotenes, powerful antioxidants and cancer fighters.
 It also provides a generous amount of vitamin C, B6 and folate.